-I’m also part of a small group of digital humanitarians who support LUCHA (Lutte pour la Changement), a Congolese pro-democracy and peacemaking network, in deploying Ushahidi to monitor election-related abuses.
+I supported a small group of digital humanitarians who support LUCHA (Lutte pour la Changement), a Congolese pro-democracy and peacemaking network, in deploying Ushahidi to monitor election-related abuses.

 Lately, I’ve enjoyed contributing to OpenStreetMap - a free, editable, and usable map of the world.
 Together with a small group of conservationists from MapHubs and Mapbox, we forked the OpenStreetMap tasking manager to organize environment-focused mapping projects at OSM.earth.

 Additionally, I’m registered on the MissingMaps Support page, and ready to assist with corporate mapathons.